profOnno/git_playground/README.md

 # git_playground
-for testing git, webhooks and such
+for testing git, webhooks and such.
+Yess it works.
+Now the IRC hook
-Yess it works